dhylands/duino_makefile/README.md

-# DuinoMakefile
+# duino_makefile
 Common makefile snippets shared between my Arduino projects

 [TOC]

 # Providing a BOARD

 A board must be provided for all invocations of `make`.
-Thid can either be specified in a board.mk located in the top of the repository, or can be specified on the command line.
+This can either be specified in a board.mk located in the top of the repository, or can be specified on the command line.